 I live on a jewel of an island flanked by two mountain ranges.
 In the morning, the sun peeks over the Cascade Mountains, igniting the snow on the Olympics in shades of pink.
 And in the evenings, the sun slides behind the Olympics, bathing the Cascades in golden light.

 The thing is: The mountains move.
 Not side-to-side, but forward and back.
 Some days, they look like they’re right on the shores of Puget Sound.
 Other days, they seem teeny and distant.

 Why?
-It turns out that, when the mountains look close, there’s a temperature inversion.
+It turns out that the mountains look close because of a temperature inversion.
 Warm air sits on top of air cooled by the frigid waters of Puget Sound.
 Light rays bend toward the colder air, causing the mountains to appear above or taller than their actual position.
 The greater the inversion, the bigger the mountains seem.

 The point is: The mountains seem bigger because of something in my environment.